 On July 6, 2010, the Company announced that its Board of Directors approved a share repurchase program of up to \$5.0 million of the Company's common stock.
 On August 30, 2011, February 22, 2012 and August 10, 2012, the Board of Directors authorized the repurchase of up to an additional \$7.5 million, \$4.45 million, and \$5.0 million, respectively, of the Company's common stock under this program.
-During the first quarter of fiscal 2012, the Company repurchased 122,800 shares under this share repurchase program at an average price per share of \$24.87.
-During the first quarter of fiscal 2013, the Company did not repurchase any shares of its common stock under this program.
-There is approximately \$3.6 million available for future repurchases under this program as of March 30, 2013.
+During the second quarter of fiscal 2012, the Company repurchased and retired 129,785 shares under this share repurchase program at an average price per share of \$19.83.
+During the first half of fiscal 2013, the Company did not repurchase any shares of its common stock under this program.
+There is approximately \$3.6 million available for future repurchases under this program as of June 29, 2013.
+The Company records the retirement of its repurchased stock as a reduction to common stock.